adolfoweloy/adolfoweloy.github.io/_posts/2017-01-15-functionalprog.en.md

 # Data structures using functional programming

 It's interesting to think that functional programming is not just about functions and immutable objects.
 The question is that we also need to think about data structures that are immutable and are supported by functional programming.
 Before creating our first data structure lets search for some definitions about data types.
-When thinking about functional programming we can thinkg about concrete data types, algebraic data types and abstract data types.
+When thinking about functional programming we can think about concrete data types, algebraic data types and abstract data types.
 I think it's important to know such definitions because having enough vocabulary about what we are learning helps to better communicate and better depicts any concept.

 ## Concrete data types
 They are the most basic data types used to compose more complex data types such as algebraic and abstract data types.